Beyond the standard model with six-dimensional spinors: High energy theories from four spacelike dimensions

 The fermions with $\mathfrak{so}_{1,1}$ weight $1$ correspond to one generation, while -1 weights correspond to mirror fermions.

-Next, a different approach to get Pati-Salam GUT that bypasses $\mathfrak{so}_{10}$ is discussed.
+Next, bypassing $\mathfrak{so}_{10}$,a different approach to get Pati-Salam GUT that bypasses $\mathfrak{so}_{10}$ is discussed.
 The unification of the three forces via GUT seems computationally motivated by the almost unification of the coupling constants of the strong and electroweak forces~\cite{Langacker:1980js}.
 This with the combination of difficulty of treating general relativity as a quantum field theory tends to unify the strong force with the electroweak force \textit{before} gravity.
 However, treating gravity as a gauge theory may help.
 In particular, the frame field can be used for a Higgs-like mechanism~\cite{Chisholm1992,Krasnov:2011hi} for breaking from higher to lower dimensions~\cite{Das:2018umm}.
 Also, the dilaton relates to conformal symmetry breaking and has been proposed as a Higgs candidate~\cite{Goldberger:2008zz}.
 Furthermore, the electroweak Higgs boson provides mass, which is a charge of gravity.

 Since it appears that trivially combining the strong force with the electroweak force under a single gauge group leads to proton decay, we demonstrate a way to unify spacetime with the electroweak force.
-Starting from $\mathfrak{e}_{8(-24)}$, a new path to break to Pati-Salam GUT is found that bypasses $SO(10)$ GUT.
+Starting from $\mathfrak{e}_{8(-24)}$, a new path to break to Pati-Salam GUT is found that bypasses $SO(10)$ GUT:

 As shown above, this route avoids $\mathfrak{so}_{10}$, which is known to give proton decay.
 It turns out that the mirror fermions have weight $+1$ this time.
-While further work is needed to systematically determine if this path avoids proton decay, this approach presents a candidate, although there are nontrivial alternatives with $\mathfrak{su}_5$~\cite{Arnowitt1993,Altarelli2001}.
+While further work is needed to systematically determine if this path avoids proton decay, this approach presents a candidate, although there are nontrivial alternatives with $\mathfrak{su}_5$~\cite{Arnowitt1993,Altarelli2001}, as well.